 Excellent for: Whale watching, Bear watching

-Katmai has two spectacular attractions – brown bears and volcanoes.
+Katmai has two spectacular attractions: brown bears and volcanoes.
 Bears can be seen in huge numbers during the Sockeye salmon run in July, late August and September, whilst in August they can be spotted feeding on the shorelines.
-The Valley of 10,000 Smokes is lined with active volcanoes.
+The park is home to the impressive Valley of 10,000 Smokes, lined with active volcanoes.

 Where: Alaska Peninsula